Posted May 27th, 2013 by Southwestern College & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 I created this piece in 2004 as part of heuristic research project in my second year of grad school…

-Posted May 19th, 2013 by & filed under Art Therapy at SWC, Counseling at SWC, Wild Heart Gallery, Creativity & More.
+Posted May 19th, 2013 by Donna Harrington & filed under Counseling at SWC, Wild Heart Gallery, Creativity & More, Art Therapy at SWC.

 by Megan Sturges, © 2012